Spectral Appearance of Self-gravitating Disks Powered by Stellar Objects: Universal Effective Temperature in the Optical Continuum and Application to Little Red Dots: Summary and Discussion

 \section{Summary and Discussion}

-We have developed a framework in which the blackbody-like, dominant optical emission of LRDs arise from optically thick, dust-poor, self-gravitating disks regulated by an outer boundary $T_{\rm eff}$ set by the H$^-$ opacity.
-This ``disk Hayashi limit” fixes the characteristic optical continuum temperature at $T_{\rm eff}\sim 4500$K largely independent of black-hole mass, accretion rate, or turbulent viscosity.
-Furthermore, allowing for radially declining accretion rates due to star formation and feedback naturally suppresses the inner standard AGN disk, yielding spectra dominated by a thermalized optical bump while remaining consistent with the weak variability and lack of strong X-ray emission observed in LRDs.
+{We have developed a framework in which the blackbody-like, dominant optical emission of LRDs arise from optically thick, dust-poor self-gravitating disks, regulated by an outer boundary $T_{\rm eff}\sim 4500$ K set by the H$^-$ opacity.
+Furthermore, allowing for mass depletion due to star formation and feedback can suppress the inner standard disk, yielding spectra dominated by a thermalized optical bump while remaining consistent with the weak variability and lack of strong X-ray emission observed in LRDs.
+In a time-dependent picture, such a system hosted by a central SMBH can be interpreted as an evolutionary phase towards later classical AGNs. }

-In a time-dependent picture, these systems can be interpreted as an evolutionary phase towards later classical quasars.
-During the earliest stages, strong inflow and inefficient angular-momentum transport favor rapid formation of stars in a self-gravitating disk, whose potential could dominate over the SMBH potential.
-As the SMBH grows, the external gas supply declines and the stellar potential's non-axisymmetric structures provide angular-momentum transport \citep{HopkinsQuataert2010}, the total stellar mass required to power the disk is regulated and SMBH potential dominates gravity.
-At still later times, continued depletion of external gas supply and increasing metallicity allow the disk to lose its LRD-like characteristics and evolve into a standard AGN disk.

-Finally, in this section, we discuss several directions for future work within this framework, including the role of stellar irradiation in producing the UV continuum and emission lines, the impact of metallicity and dust formation on the emergence of FIR-emission and transition to classical AGNs, cosmological abundance implications, and the connection to studies on stellar evolution in AGN disks.
+Finally, we discuss several directions for future work within this framework, including the role of stellar irradiation in producing the UV continuum and emission lines, the impact of metallicity and dust formation on the emergence of FIR-emission and transition to classical AGNs, cosmological abundance implications, and the connection to studies on stellar evolution in AGN disks.